171% ROI on Production AI Agents: Why 89% of Enterprises Stay Stuck in POC

 Case 1 — Automated sales qualification

 A voice agent on Vapi or a text agent on WhatsApp that calls or messages new leads within 90 seconds, qualifies against a business grid, handles 4-6 typical objections, and books a calendar meeting for hot leads.
 Typical ROI: 4x to 7x on conversions.
+For broader sales workflow automation: Automating 40 hours of work per week with AI agents.
 See our reference project Illico Voice AI.

 Case 2 — Industrialized SEO content generation